Michelle Hamer (artist)

-Michelle Hamer is a contemporary visual artist based in Melbourne, Australia.
+Michelle Hamer (born 1975) is a contemporary visual artist based in Melbourne, Australia.
 Her work comments on the digital and physical world we inhabit.
 Her work is based on her own photographs of language within the environment.
 The slogans at the heart of Hamer’s work question how the language of our everyday life reflects bigger questions and issues we face both personally and as a society as a whole.